 When explaining the show like this, it doesn’t sound super suspenseful, does it?
 What is all the buzz about?
 Why is it filling all of our Facebook feeds every day when new episodes come out?
 It’s the story telling.
-It’s the actors.
-It’s a very special ensemble crew where every person was cast perfectly.
+And it’s the actors.
+And it’s a very special ensemble crew where every person was cast perfectly.
 The young actors playing the Big Three as children are amazing.
 The adult ensemble cast is just as special.

 I hate this show

 I have several complaints about the show, though.
 After talking about this with several friends and coworkers, I know that I am not alone in my sentiments.